 What happens in PoC spaces?
 Anything we want—and this is the beauty of them.
 We can be sources for our own nourishment and resilience.
 Why wouldn’t an ally be in support of this?
 My friend recently said, “We don’t need allies (i.e., friends); we need accomplices (i.e., partners in crime).”
 I couldn’t agree more.
 The act of supporting people of color is one of subversion.
 We are subverting white cultural conditioning.
 These are the values that fuel our institutions and organizations; they fuel our social hierarchy and how we self-identify.
 Undermining this conditioning requires fierceness and bravery.
 Anyone doing this will be challenged.
 Will you be an accomplice in supporting PoC spaces?

-Kelsey Blackwell is a body intellectual, writer and lifelong dancer.
+Kelsey Blackwell is a body intellectual, writer and dancer.
 She works at the intersections of spiritual practice, social justice and creative expression.
-As an embodiment facilitator, Kelsey creates space for presencing internal and external churnings towards creating a more equitable society.
-Her writing has also appeared in Ebony Magazine and Southern Living.
-Kelsey currently teaches the class InterPlay for Artists, Activists and Dabblers in Oakland, Ca., which offers body-wise practices for expression, health and resiliency.
-She is a Certified InterPlay Leader and holds an MS in Magazine Journalism from the Medill School of Journalism at Northwestern University.
+As an embodiment facilitator, Kelsey offers mindfulness and embodiment practices for exploring power and privilege.
+She writes the blog: themarvelouscrumb.com.
+Kelsey teaches the class InterPlay for Artists, Activists and Dabblers in Oakland, Calif. which offers body-wise practices for expression, health and resiliency.
+She holds an MS in Magazine Journalism from the Medill School of Journalism at Northwestern University.

 Illustration by Alicia Brown